 Thanks for coming.
-Since there is no art without audience, I couldn’t do this without you.
+Since there is no art without audience, we couldn’t do this without you.

-To engage my audience, I create images that are compelling on a story-telling level.
-With my choice of subject matter, I endeavor to present more questions than answers.
-I provide, say, three out of five elements of a story and then expect my audience to take it from there.
-If my audience participates in the creative process in this way, they carry the experience beyond the picture plane, and I’ve succeeded in creating something more than a portrait, landscape, still-life or frozen action scene—I have helped to create something much more memorable and rewarding.
+In visual art, I work create images that are compelling in a narrative manner.
+Each image suggests relationships that begin a story within the imagination, but those stories are left open to interpretation.
+With my choice of subject matter, I try to present more questions than answers.
+I provide perhaps three out of five elements of a story, then allow my audience to take it from there.
+I believe that if audience participates in the creative process in this way, they carry the experience beyond the picture plane.
+Then I’ve succeeded in creating something more than a portrait, landscape, still-life, or frozen action scene, something much more memorable and rewarding.

 In writing, I try to put my audience in the shoes of interesting characters, ones with fascinating emotional motivations.
 Most of the novels I’ve written are what I call Historical Terror: Horror that Happened, involving criminals or victims of crimes from history.
 When I learn about people who committed extraordinary or outrageous acts, the information available about the deeds often lacks emotional context.
 I’m fascinated by events in history that reveals that some extraordinary decision was made by a human being.
 I’ve often found good writing material when I find a incident in which I have to ask myself, how did the people involved find what they did to be reasonable?
 To write a novel about those events in which the characters motivations are clear to the reader, is a fun sort of puzzle and no mean feat, as audiences intuitively know what’s reasonable.